 We are fully aware

 what the items we send out look like & play like as our grading is very accurate & returned items that are not the same item (proved by the big photos) in the same condition as posted are not accepted.
+If you have damaged the item, be sure from our Soundfiles we can prove it wasn't damaged, so please don't try it on.
+Damaged items are not accepted back, if you choose not to have them back we'll treat them as abandoned.
 Sale Prices are not negotiable & be sure we know all the tricks & ways of record buyers after our years dealing with generally great buyers.

 Changing your mind